Pigeonhole settings¶

 sieve_dir

-Default:
+• Default: ~/sieve

-Directory for :personal include scripts for the include extension.
-The Sieve interpreter only recognizes files that end with a .sieve extension, so the include extension expects a file called name.sieve to exist in the sieve_dir directory for a script called name.
-When using ManageSieve, this is also the directory where scripts are uploaded.
-For recent Pigeonhole versions, this location is configured as part of the sieve setting.
+The Sieve interpreter only recognizes files that end with a .sieve extension, so the include extension expects a file called name.sieve to exist in this directory for a script called name.

 sieve_discard

-Default: <empty>
+• Default: <empty>

 New in version v0.4.16.

 The location of a Sieve script that is run for any message that is about to be discarded; i.e., it is not delivered anywhere by the normal Sieve execution.
-This only happens when the “implicit keep” is canceled, by e.g. the “discard” action, and no actions that deliver the message are executed.
-This “discard script” can prevent discarding the message, by executing alternative actions.
-If the discard script does nothing, the message is still discarded as it would be when no discard script is configured.

 sieve_extensions

-Which Sieve language extensions are available to users.
+The Sieve language extensions available to users.

-extensions that add the ability to change messages, extensions that require explicit
+By default, all supported extensions are available, except for deprecated extensions, extensions that add the ability to change messages, extensions that require explicit configuration, or extensions that are still under development.

 Some system administrators may want to disable certain Sieve extensions or enable those that are not available by default.

-but starting with Sieve version 0.1.7, this setting can use ‘+’ and ‘-‘ to specify differences relative to the default.
+All supported extensions are listed here.
+Normally, all enabled extensions must be listed for this setting, but starting with Sieve version 0.1.7, this setting can use ‘+’ and ‘-’ to specify differences relative to the default.

-extension in addition to all extensions enabled by default.
+# extensions enabled by default.

 sieve_global

-Default: <empty>
+• Default: <empty>

 New in version v0.3.1.

-include scripts for the Sieve include extension.
+Location for :global include scripts for the Sieve include extension.

 sieve_global_dir

-Default: <empty>
+• Default: <empty>

-include scripts for the include extension.
+Directory for :global include scripts for the include extension.

-The Sieve interpreter only recognizes files that end with a .sieve extension,
+The Sieve interpreter only recognizes files that end with a .sieve extension, so the include extension expects a file called name.sieve to exist in this directory for a script called name.

 sieve_global_extensions